-- To help group members recognize how trauma can open the door to a negative, destructive self-perception through the agencies of Satan, the world system surrounding us, and our own negative self-talk. - To counter Satan's lies about our identity with the truth of God found in His Word.
+- To help group members recognize how trauma can open the door to a negative, destructive self-perception through the agencies of Satan, the world system surrounding us, and our own negative self-talk. - To counter Satan's lies with the truth of God found in His Word.

-[Have someone read the opening story, "Forgetting the truth." up to "Combat Trauma and self-hatred."]
+[Have someone read the opening story, "Forgetting the truth."]